SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 code that calls the ``advance(to:)`` method to ignore the return value, this function is marked with the ``@discardableResult`` attribute.
-For more information about that attribute, see :doc:`../ReferenceManual/Attributes`.
+For more information about this attribute, see :doc:`../ReferenceManual/Attributes`.

 The ``LevelTracker`` structure is used with the ``Player`` class, shown below,